Contact Us

 It is also possible to apply for a Digital Nomad visa from Portugal; for instance, if a digital nomad is visiting the country with a Schengen visa.
 However, in this case, the visa processing will take around 2 years, during which the applicant is not allowed to leave the state.

-Step-by-step process of obtaining the Portugal Digital Nomad visa
+Step-by-step process of obtaining the Portugal Digital Nomad Visa

 Digital nomads obtain their visas in 60 days, provided they submit their application outside Portugal.
 They will get a residency visa if they plan to stay in Portugal for longer than a year.
 Once they arrive in the country, they apply for a residency permit.
 The whole process takes 4+ months.